 EXPRESS TRIBUNE STOLE MY PASSPORT

-Dear International Herald Tribune/ Global New York Times:
+Dear International Herald Tribune:

 While on a journalistic fellowship sponsored by Express, I willingly handed over my passport to an Express editor who was to obtain a visa extension for me.
 But once the visa was settled, the company refused to return my passport.
 For at least five weeks after the extension was granted, Express withheld my documents and lied about their whereabouts, despite my requesting their return on the phone, in person and via email daily.

 Now, why would they do this?
 Kamal explained that as well: my official fellowship ended a few months ago, but I wanted to stay in Pakistan.
 My obligation to Express was up.
 I went to Kamal and asked him if they wanted to keep me.
-If not, I told him I was ready to explore other opportunities in the country.
+If not, I told him I was ready to explore other opportunities that had arisen.
 He assured me that they wanted me to stay.
-But from that moment on, accomplishing anything at Express grew incredibly difficult.
-I was denied translators, transportation, bylines and ultimately my stipend.
-I kept going through the proper channels, scheduling meetings with the editor and the publisher to figure out what was happening.
-Kamal later admitted that Express didn’t want the liability of keeping me in Pakistan, but they also didn’t want me to work for a competing Pakistani publication.
-They were trying to sabotage my experience so that I would choose to go home.
-When I showed no signs of letting up, when I begin to use friends as translators and find my own transportation, I was falsely notified by Express that my visa had expired and I needed to leave the country.
-They would handle the travel arrangements (at my expense, of course), but I couldn’t have my passport just yet because the travel agent needed it, the Ministry of Interior had it, the Islamabad bureau had it, etc. They offered a variety of excuses.
+But from that moment on, accomplishing anything at Express grew difficult.
+I was denied translators, transportation, bylines (they published my work, they simply attributed it to “staff”) and ultimately my stipend.

-I realized something was up quickly and became increasingly insistent about my passport, contacting U.S. and Pakistani officials.
+I quickly realized something was up and became increasingly insistent about my passport, contacting U.S. and Pakistani officials.
 After days of phone calls, I knew for sure that my passport was being held by someone at Express.